vega/vega-lite/.github/ISSUE_TEMPLATE/Question.md

 ---
 name: Question
-about: The issue tracker is not for questions.
+about: The issue tracker is NOT for usage questions.
 Please use the mailing list or slack.

 ---

-THE ISSUE TRACKER IS NOT FOR QUESTIONS.
+THE issue tracker is for bug reports and feature requests, NOT usage questions.

-DO NOT CREATE A NEW ISSUE TO ASK A QUESTION.
+PLEASE DO NOT CREATE A NEW ISSUE TO ASK A QUESTION.

-For questions, use [the mailing list](https://bit.ly/vega-discuss) or [Slack](https://bit.ly/vega-slack)
+Instead, please ask your usage questions on [the mailing list](https://bit.ly/vega-discuss) or on [Slack](https://bit.ly/vega-slack)

 The only exception is if you have a question about *the Vega-Lite compiler code itself*.